epfl-dlab/retweet-evolution/README.md

 # Paper

+Kiran Garimella and Robert West:
-Evolution of Retweet Rates in Twitter User Careers: Analysis and Model by Kiran Garimella and Robert West Accepted at the 15th International Conference on Web and Social Media, 2021.
+Evolution of Retweet Rates in Twitter User Careers: Analysis and Model.
+*Proceedings of the 15th International Conference on Web and Social Media,* 2021.

 # Code and data

-The code and data can be found at https://zenodo.org/record/4685973
+The dataset, as well as code for obtaining historical follower counts from the Internet Archive, can be found at https://zenodo.org/record/4685973

 # Abstract